adamfowleruk/mljs/planning.md

   - Use more high order functions (callbacks, replacing functionality within otherwise identical loops)
   - DONE Check for 'innerHTML += ' and replace with appendChild and temporary div trick
   - Perform JavaScript profiling in FireBug (again) to check for issues
- - Detect V7 (HEAD to a V7 only endpoint?)
  - Auto install of extensions referenced by MLJS core via PUT /v1/ext endpoint
   - IN PROGRESS rdb2rdf
   - savedsearch